Klipper3d/klipper/docs/TMC_Drivers.md

 often produce poor and confusing results if the mode changes while the motor is at a non-zero velocity.

+## TMC interpolate setting introduces small position deviation

+The TMC driver `interpolate` setting may reduce the audible noise of printer movement at the cost of introducing a small systemic positional error.
+This systemic positional error results from the driver's delay in executing "steps" that Klipper sends it.
+During constant velocity moves, this delay results in a positional error of nearly half a configured microstep (more precisely, the error is half a microstep distance minus a 512th of a full step distance).
+For example, on an axis with a 40mm rotation_distance, 200 steps_per_rotation, and 16 microsteps, the systemic error introduced during constant velocity moves is ~0.006mm.

+For best positional accuracy consider using spreadCycle mode and disable interpolation (set `interpolate: False` in the TMC driver config).
+When configured this way, one may increase the `microstep` setting to reduce audible noise during stepper movement.
+Typically, a microstep setting of `64` or `128` will have similar audible noise as interpolation, and do so without introducing a systemic positional error.

+If using stealthChop mode then the positional inaccuracy from interpolation is small relative to the positional inaccuracy introduced from stealthChop mode.
+Therefore tuning interpolation is not considered useful when in stealthChop mode, and one can leave interpolation in its default state.

 ## Sensorless Homing

 Sensorless homing allows to home an axis without the need for a